AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 * has a need to manage a database of donors with detailed profile information
 * requires quick access to donor personal information
 * prefer desktop apps over other types of apps
-* is able to type fast such
+* is able to type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
 * wants to filter profiles such as by blood type